 - Complete the "Checklist for Job and Internship Search Success."

 - Choose upper division electives outside of your major to enhance your qualifications.

-- Take the following career assessments if you have not already done so: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or StrengthsQuest™ available in Career Services.
+- Take the following career assessments if you have not already done so: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or StrengthsQuest™ available in Career and Internship Services.